lcsgrlch/oap/blender/README.md

 To start the rendering, proceed as follows:

 #### In Blender:
-1. (Optional) Create new 3d Model.
+1. (Optional) Create new 3d Model in empty layer.
 Make sure the model uses the OpaqueBlenderRender material.

 #### In Python script:
 2. (Optional) Add particle tuple to the PARTICLES list and add configurations for this new particle